AstroVPK/kali/README.md

 and set `GXX_ROOT` to the location indicated by the install field from the output of the above command.

-If you upgrade to Sierra 10.12.1 on Mac, you may need to re-install nlopt if the library cannot be found by your c compiler.
-If you have a kali import error (while running tests) your python may not be seeing your PYTHONPATH environment variable as set by sourcing bin/setup.py.
-To solve this issue create the following file in your home directory:
+If you upgrade to Sierra 10.12.1 on Mac, you may find that the compiler is unable to link against `nlopt` because the `nlopt` library cannot be found anymore.
+This issue is resolvable by simply updating your shared library cache (i.e. doing the Mac OSX equivalent of running `ldconfig` for Linux).

+If you have a kali import error, e.g. when attempting to run tests, it is because of the Mac OSX Sytems Integrity Protection (SIP) technology cleaning your shell environment.
+This means that the environment passed to the python interpreter no longer has a `PYTHONPATH` defined.
+To solve this issue, create the following file in your home directory:

 '.launchd.conf'

-with the contents (for my case):
+with the contents:

 launchctl setenv PYTHONPATH $PYTHONPATH